-- 3.1 The IDP Programmes of JNTUH-CEH are of Semester Pattern, with 10 Semesters constituting 5 Academic Years, each Academic Year having TWO Semesters (First/Odd and Second/Even Semesters).
-Each Semester shall be of 22 Weeks duration (inclusive of Examinations), with a minimum of 90 Instructional Days per Semester. - 3.2 UGC/ AICTE specified Definitions/ Descriptions are adopted appropriately for various terms and abbreviations used in these Academic Regulations, which are as listed below.
+- 3.1 The B.Tech.
+Programmes of JNTUH-CEH are of Semester Pattern, with 8 Semesters constituting 4 Academic Years, each Academic Year having TWO Semesters (First/Odd and Second/Even Semesters).
+Each Semester shall be of 22 Weeks duration (inclusive of Examinations), with a minimum of 90 Instructional Days per Semester. - 3.2 UGC/ AICTE specified Definitions/ Descriptions are adopted appropriately for various terms and abbreviations used in these Academic Regulations/ Norms, which are as listed below.

-3.3 Semester Scheme:
+3.2.1 Semester Scheme:

-Each Semester having - 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
-Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as denoted by UGC.
+Each UGP is of 4 Academic Years (8 Semesters), with the year being divided into two Semesters of 22 weeks (\geq 90 working days) each, each Semester having - 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
+Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as denoted by UGC, and Curriculum/ Course Structure as suggested by AICTE are followed.

-3.4 Credit Courses:
+3.2.2 Credit Courses:

 All Subjects/ Courses are to be registered by a student in a Semester to earn Credits.
-Credits shall be assigned to each Subject/ Course in a L: T: P: C (Lecture Periods: Tutorial Periods: Practicals Periods : Credits) Structure, based on the following general pattern ..
+Credits shall be assigned to each Subject/ Course in a L: T: P: C (Lecture Periods: Tutorial Periods: Practicals Periods: Credits) Structure, based on the following general pattern ..

 - One Credit for One hour/ Week/ Semester for Theory/ Lecture (L) Courses; and, - One Credit for Two hours/ Week/ Semester for Laboratory/ Practical (P) Courses or Tutorials (T).
-Other student activities like NCC, NSS, NSO, Study Taur, Queet Lecture etc. and
+Other student activities like NCC, NSS, NSO, Study Tour, Guest Lecture etc., and identified Mandatory Courses will not carry Credits.